Magpol/hashFilesFromImages/README.md

 # hashFilesFromImages
 Small script for hashing files in forensic images using tools from The Sleuth kit!

+The type of hash can be altered in the script.
+Default is sha256.

 ```
 ~/Desktop/Work$ ./hashFilesFromImages.sh test/
 Processing test/dfr-15-xfat.dd